linnovate/root/README.md

 All of the Client side code resides in the `/public` directory.

     public
-    --- assets        # Javascript/Css/Images (not aggregated)
+    --- assets        # JavaScript/CSS/Images (not aggregated)
-    --- controllers   # Angular Controllers
+    --- controllers   # Angular controllers
     --- config        # Contains routing files
-    --- services      # Angular Services (also directive and filter folders)
+    --- services      # Angular services (also directive and filter folders)
     --- views         # Angular views

-All javascript within public is automatically aggregated with the exception of files in assets which can be manually added using the `aggregateAsset()` function
+All JavaScript within `public` is automatically aggregated with the exception of files in `public/assets`, which can be manually added using the `aggregateAsset()` function.

-Files within public of the package can be accessed externally `/[package-name]/path-to-file-relative-to-public` for example to access tokens angular controller tokens/controllers/tokens.js
+Files within the `public` directory of the package can be accessed externally at `/[package-name]/path-to-file-relative-to-public`.
+For example, to access the `Tokens` Angular controller, `tokens/controllers/tokens.js`.

 ###Registering a Package

 In order for a Package to work it needs to be registered.
-By doing this you make package system aware that you are ready and that other packages are able to depend on you.
-The packages are registered from within `app.js`
+By doing this you make the package system aware that you are ready and that other packages are able to depend on you.
+The packages are registered from within `app.js`.

 When registering you are required to declare all your dependencies in order for the package system to make them available to your package.